 No, I'm still confused.

-I think I'm gonna have to put it off until tomorrow.
+I think I'm going to have to put it off until tomorrow.

-I just can't believe that the does anybody really think that Obama was gonna move to the center?
+I just can't believe that does anybody really think that Obama was going to move to the center?

 I guess that's what has me stupefied.

-So, Mr. Snerdley, when he was asking me about Hillary Clinton, what's Hillary Clinton gonna think about this?
+So, Mr. Snardly, when he was asking me about Hillary Clinton, what's Hillary Clinton going to think about this?

-Well, well, his point was everybody knows she's gonna be the next president, right?
+Well, his point was everybody knows she's going to be the next president, right?

-But question was well, is Hillary gonna saddle herself with this kind of punitive economic treaty?
+But the question was, well, is Hillary going to saddle herself with this kind of punitive economic treaty that's going to make people poor?

-Uh further Democrat and next Democrat president if there is one.
+For the Democrat and next Democrat president, if there is one.